azahinhasan/BlockStakReportManagementMERN/README.md

-# BlockStak task- Report Management with MERN
+# BlockStak task - Report Management with MERN

 ---
 # Start
 Some required steps to run this app.
 ## Install

-- Download Node.js into the system and install if system donn't have it.
+- Download Node.js into the system and install if the system doesn't have it.
 - Clone from github or download as zip.
 - Now user can find a folder called `BlockStakReportManagementMERN`.
 Go into the folder.
 - Run the following command in the root directory: